 Looking at heat accumulation in relation to gypsy moth development can help us better understand the relationships between these pests and the ecosystems they impact.
 Plants, like deciduous broadleaf trees, are also affected by heat accumulation, and the effects can be observed through their changing phenology.
+In fact, the deciduous trees that are so integral to ecosystem function often face even more threats than possible defoliation from gyspy months.

-Heat Accumulation and Plant Phenology
+Heat Accumulation and Phenology of Deciduous Trees

 While gypsy moth phenology tracks the insect from an egg to a larva (caterpillar) to a moth, plant phenology follows plants through plant phenophases, or observable stages of their life cycle that have a defined starting and ending point.
 Deciduous broadleaf trees have six main phenophases: breaking leaf buds, increasing leaf size, leaves, colored leaves, open flowers, and falling leaves.
 Like moths, plant phenology is also influenced by AGDDs because certain AGDD thresholds must be met before a transition from one phenological stage to another can occur.

 With higher temperatures, GDDs accumulate more quickly, and plants progress through their phenophases more quickly as well.
-If the warmer temperatures lead to spring-like conditions occurring earlier, then flowering trees are more likely to transition into their freeze-intolerant open flowers phenophase earlier.
-These plants may then be more susceptible to freezes that can come after the beginning of these false springs, which may lead to the death of these flowers, resulting in no fruit production later in the season.
+If warmer temperatures lead to spring-like conditions occurring earlier in what is called a “false spring”, flowering deciduous trees often transition into their freeze-intolerant open flowers phenophase before the risk of frost is over.
+While flowering trees will often survive a spring frost, the majority of their flowers often die resulting in no fruit production later in the season.
 A decrease in fruit production would disrupt the food web as herbivores that rely on this fruit must try to find food sources elsewhere.

-By understanding phenology and how it is influenced by AGDDs, we can observe the impacts of changing temperatures on ecosystems.
+Examining how plant phenology changes over time, especially in relation to temperature and heat accumulation, is important in: optimizing when to plant, fertilize, and harvest crops; managing invasive species, like the gypsy moth; predicting human health-related events like the timing and severity of allergies; understanding the timing of ecosystem processes, such as carbon-cycling; and assessing the vulnerability of species and ecological communities to ongoing climate change.